ric-sar/ric-sar.github.io/_pages/about.md

 ---

 ![image_about](https://github.com/ric-sar/ric-sar.github.io/assets/82369153/0e912c14-dfa3-471c-b23a-b434a22216ad)
-PhD Student in Computer Engineering @ [UniCT](https://www.unict.it/) with Economics background and one year of R&D experience in  microelectronics field @ [STMicroelectronics](https://www.st.com/).
+Data Scientist and PhD Student in Computer Engineering @ [UniCT](https://www.unict.it/) with Economics/Computer Science background and one year of R&D experience in microelectronics field @ [STMicroelectronics](https://www.st.com/).

 In the previous role, identified possible deep learning solutions to solve chip shortage by improving production yield at no cost to the company.